Ronan,

-Ronan.
-It’s days like today where I’ve had so much going on and I feel like I’ve been doing so “well,” whatever that means, that I have to stop myself 10 times in a day, to close my eyes, and think about this reality of mine.
-It is days like today that I have to take the time, to sit back and think about your death because all of a sudden, this time that stood still for so long, seems to be flying right by me.
-I’ve been hearing a lot of, “Look how much you have done, already.
+It’s days like today, when I’ve had so much going on and I feel like I’ve been doing so “well,” whatever that means, that I have to stop myself ten times a day, close my eyes, and sit inside this reality of mine.
+These are the days when I have to consciously think about your death, because the time that once stood still now feels like it’s flying right past me.
+I keep hearing, “Look how much you’ve already done.
 You should be so proud of yourself.”
-I pause and think about this.
+I pause when I hear that.
 Am I doing too much?
 Am I not crying enough?
-Am I being true to this pain or distracting so I don’t feel it?
-I worry about this.
-But I cannot stop the things that have been coming my way.
-I cannot stop them and what am I supposed to do, just sit back and ignore them?
-I can’t.
-That would be like throwing all the gifts you are bringing my way, in the trash.
+Am I honoring this pain, or am I distracting myself so I don’t have to feel it?
+I worry about that.
+But I can’t stop what keeps coming my way.
+I can’t just sit back and ignore it.
+That would feel like throwing the gifts you’re bringing me straight into the trash.
 I don’t have a choice.
-I have to keep up with all that is going on if I am going to accomplish all the things you want me to do.
+I have to keep up with what’s unfolding if I’m going to accomplish whatever it is you’re asking me to do.

 xoxo